10 Questions to Ask When Buying Pet Insurance

 Pet insurance is a good plan for helping pay certain veterinary costs.
-Pet insurance is private insurance coverage offered by a number of insurance companies it covers veterinary costs, in a similar way that health insurance covers medical costs for people.
+Pet insurance is private insurance coverage offered by a number of insurance companies.
+It covers veterinary costs similarly to how health insurance covers medical costs for people.
 If you are doing research into which pet insurance to buy it can be confusing to figure out which plan is the best.
 Here are the top 10 questions to ask when buying pet insurance to help you identify if you will be happy with the plan you are looking into and if it is worth it.

 10 Questions to Ask Before Buying Pet Insurance

 Am I Looking For a Pet Health Discount Plan or a Comprehensive Insurance Plan?

 These can differ.
 With discount fee plans one would pay an annual fee and get discounted veterinarian and related pet services.
 A pet health insurance plan would look similar to health insurance for people.

 Will I Get to Choose My Veterinarian?

 Different plans have different rules.
 Check to see if your vet is included as a provider for the pet insurance you are interested in.

 What Are the Waiting Periods?

 Like all insurance, there may be a waiting period in order for the policy to take effect, and it is important to be aware of exactly when your policy coverage starts and ends.